 VCE Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL.

 NB: Meeting minimum prerequisites does not guarantee an offer of a place.
 Entry into all La Trobe courses is based on competitive selection and there may be limited places available.

 Applicants may wish to provide other documentation in support of their application.
 Non-Year 12 applicants must complete and submit a VTAC Personal Statement online for other information to be considered during the selection process e.g. details on work experience or reasons for applying.

 A study score of 25 in Drama, any Humanities, Legal Studies, Psychology or Theatre Studies equals 4 aggregate points per study.
 A study score of 20 in any LOTE equals 4 aggregate points per study.
 Overall maximum of 12 points.

-Our graduates have gone on to roles as varied as broadcast journalist with ABC, adviser to the Parliamentary Secretary of Australia and multimedia coordinator for the Carlton Football Club.
+Recent La Trobe Arts graduates have gone on to become journalists at the ABC, advisers to federal cabinet ministers, adviser to the Parliamentary Secretary of Australia and multimedia coordinator at the Carlton Football Club.